-I am an accidental author.
+I am an accidental author, and I am a motherless daughter.
 My book, an account of my last year with my terminally ill and eternally wonderful mother, essentially wrote itself in the weeks of intense grief following her death in September 2009.
 Chapters poured out of me at all hours of the day and night, flowing directly from a broken heart to a blank page.
 I finished the manuscript in less than two months – in time to give it to my father for Christmas, his first without his wife and sweetheart of 52 years.

 It is a story I never wanted or expected to tell, but now that it’s written, I am happy to keep my mother’s legacy of love and her joyful, generous spirit alive through its pages.